git4rk/ApplicationServeronCloud/latestUpdates.md

 * Addressed [several security vulnerabilities](https://www.ibm.com/support/docview.wss?uid=swg22000834){: new_window} in WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} including:
   * A vulnerability where WebSphere Application Server configured with OpenID Connect (OIDC) Trust Association Interceptor (TAI) might allow a user to gain elevated privileges on the system.
   * A vulnerability where WebSphere Application Server might provide weaker than expected security.
 A remote attacker might exploit this weakness to obtain sensitive information and gain unauthorized access to the admin console.
-  * An issue where WebSphere Application Server is vulnerable to cross-site request forgery, which might allow an attacker to execute malicious and unauthorized actions that are transmitted from a user that the website trusts.
+  * An issue where WebSphere Application Server is vulnerable to cross-site request forgery, which might allow an attacker to run malicious and unauthorized actions that are transmitted from a user that the website trusts.

 ## March 15, 2017: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}

 * Integrated miscellaneous service maintenance.
 * Upgraded the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} such that fix pack 8.5.5.11 or 9.0.0.3 is installed with new instances of Traditional WebSphere Application Server.
-* Addressed [several security vulnerabilities](https://www-01.ibm.com/support/docview.wss?uid=swg22000587){: new_window} in WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} including:
+* Addressed [several security vulnerabilities](https://www.ibm.com/support/docview.wss?uid=swg22000587){: new_window} in WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} including:
   * An unspecified vulnerability for the Libraries component that has no confidentiality impact, high integrity impact, and no availability impact.
   * An unspecified vulnerability for the Libraries component that might allow a remote attacker to obtain sensitive information, resulting in a high confidentiality impact by using unknown attack vectors.
   * An unspecified vulnerability for the Libraries component that might allow a remote attacker to cause a denial of service, resulting in a low availability impact by using unknown attack vectors.